 “One of the subjects we discuss is early detection.
-We if we have something that hurt us, we will say.
-They [the autistic adults] will not say.
-Especially those who are non-verbal.
+We, if we have something that hurt us, we will say.
+They [autistic adults] will not say.
+Especially those who are nonverbal.
 We won’t know that she feels pressure in her breast for a week, or for six months.
 We won’t know we need to do something… we need to consider proactive procedures that are not invasive as much as possible.
-It is not easy for physicians to understand what the autistic person has, because he is not telling his symptoms; and a lot of the things are being missed” (Bat-el, an advocacy lawyer who works with the autism community)
+It is not easy for physicians to understand what the autistic person has, because he is not telling his symptoms; and a lot of the things are being missed” (Bat-el, an advocacy lawyer who works with the autism community.)

-Bat-el described how the difficulty of non-verbal autistics to express pain or symptoms can affect the ability of the physician to find a problem and treat it.
-She together with other advocating for autistic adults suggested that given these circumstances a proactive approach that search for treatable diseases will take place as long as it is not too invasive.
-This proactive approach which can be framed as an investigative approach to examination similar to the one enacted in pediatrics, as Dr. Mor, a family physician working with autistic adults claimed in her interview she is using, are a form of mitigation that should be available for all autistic adults.
+Bat-el described how the difficulty that nonverbal autistic individuals have in expressing pain or symptoms can affect the ability of the physician to find a problem and treat it.
+She, together with others who advocate for autistic adults, suggested that given these circumstances a proactive approach that searches for treatable diseases should take place, so long as it is not too invasive.
+This proactive approach, which can be framed as an investigative approach to examination similar to that enacted in pediatrics, as Dr. Mor, a family physician working with autistic adults claimed in her interview she is using, is a form of mitigation that should be available for all adults with autism.

-In the case of non-verbal autistic adults, it is intuitively understood how the difficulty to express oneself can be a barrier to services.
-Unfortunately, many other disabled persons such as patients with progressive Alzheimer disease suffer from the same barrier.
-Nevertheless, it became evident throughout the research that this is also a problem of verbal autistics who are conversant and take active part in the community.
-Bruce, for instance, an autistic adult and an activist in the autism field who shared his experience in the physician office recalled:
+In the case of nonverbal adults with autism, it is intuitively understood how their difficulty in expressing themselves can be a barrier to services.
+Unfortunately, many other individuals with disabilities, such as patients with progressive Alzheimer’s disease, suffer from the same barrier.
+Nevertheless, it became evident throughout the current research that this is also a problem for verbal autistics who are conversant and actively participate in the community.
+Bruce, for instance, an adult with autism and an activist in the field of autism, shared his experience in the physician’s office, recalling:

 “Physicians that I went to see throughout the years, at least some of them were very impatience, very.
 It is easy to silence me, very easy.
 So I don’t tell them what I think, but the thing is I feel I am trying, sometimes I really try, and they aggressively made me shut my mouth […] especially when you are on the spectrum and it takes you longer to explain yourself, so you won’t explain yourself good enough.
-So for meetings with physicians it might be better that someone that know how to explain, be with them [with autistic adults], to summaries in a manner physicians understand.
+So for meetings with physicians, it might be better that someone that know how to explain, be with them [with autistic adults], to summaries in a manner physicians understand.
 I think it happened to me twice this year that it really felt like the physicians are yelling at me as if I were impudent, but why? was I rude?
-I tried to explain my opinion” (Bruce, an autistic adult and an activist in the autism field)
+I tried to explain my opinion” (Bruce, an autistic adult and an activist in the autism field.)